 So, to automate or to not automate, that is the question.
 Which side is right?
 Well… both.
 The problem, though, isn’t so much about a right or wrong side of the debate as it is a right and wrong way of doing things.
 If you’re using social media automation incorrectly, then push away from your desk and shoot yourself in the foot.
-If, however, you’re automated efforts are aimed at using metrics to create more valuable content, gathering data to better connect with current and potential leads, and publishing content in sync with your readership, then consider yourself a winner.
+If, however, your automated efforts are aimed at using metrics to create more valuable content, gathering data to better connect with current and potential leads, and publishing content in sync with your readership, then consider yourself a winner.

 * * *